-Implementing all legal requirements is an essential baseline requirement for all growers whatever their location or size.
-Relevant legislation includes but is not limited to: regulations governing land tenure and land-use rights, labour, agricultural practices (e.g. chemical use), environment (e.g. wildlife laws, pollution, environmental management and forestry laws), storage, transportation and processing practices.
-It also includes laws made pursuant to a country's obligations under international laws or conventions (e.g. the Convention on Biological Diversity (CBD), ILO Core Conventions, UN Guiding Principles on Business and Human Rights).
-Furthermore, where countries have provisions to respect customary law, these will be taken into account.

-Key international laws and conventions are set out in Annex 1.
+Criterion (new) Guidance 2.1 Implementing all legal requirements is an essential baseline requirement for all growers whatever their location or size.
+Relevant legislation includes but is not limited to: regulations governing land tenure and land use rights, labour, agricultural practices (e.g. chemical use), environment (e.g. wildlife laws, pollution, environmental management and forestry laws), storage, transportation and processing practices.
+It also includes laws made pursuant to a country's obligations under international laws or conventions [(e.g. the Convention on Biological Diversity (CBD), ILO Core Conventions, UN Guiding Principles on Business and Human Rights)].
+Key Thai laws, international laws and conventions are set out in Annex 3.
 Contradictions and inconsistencies should be identified, and solutions suggested.
 Evidence should be incorporated as part of implementation of Criterion 2.3.
 See Indicator 4.4.1 for requirements on legal ownership or lease and authorised use of customary lands.

-For Indicator 2.1.2:

-A 'documented system for ensuring legal compliance' can take the form of physical or virtual filing cabinet of applicable laws, regulations and rules with elements of how these laws are interpreted and followed in the running of the operations.
+For Indicator 2.1.2: A 'documented system for ensuring legal compliance' can take the form of a physical or virtual filing cabinet of applicable laws, regulations and rules with elements of how these laws are interpreted and followed in the running of the operations.

-Criterion (new) Guidance 2.2 Contracted parties include: Temporary employment, whereby workers are engaged only for a specific period of time, includes fixed-term, project- or task-based contracts, as well as seasonal or casual work, including day labour Short-term contracts; renewable contract Fixed-term, project, or task-based contracts are contractual employment arrangements between one employer and one employee characterised by a limited duration or a pre-specified event to end the contract Casual work is the engagement of workers on a very short term or on an occasional and intermittent basis, often for a specific number of hours, days or weeks, in return for a wage set by the terms of the daily or periodic work agreement.
-Casual work is a prominent feature of informal wage employment in low-income developing countries, but it has also emerged more recently in industrialised economies, particularly in jobs associated with the "on-demand" or 'gig economy". (https://www.ilo.org/global/topics/non-standard- employment/WCMS_534826/langen/index.htm) 2.3 For consideration of FFB legality, NIs should also consider commonly accepted local practices and customs that are generally accepted to be on a par with legal standing or accepted by authorities (e.g. native courts).
+Criterion (new) Guidance 2.2 Contracted parties include: Temporary employment, whereby workers are engaged only for a specific period of time, includes fixed-term, project- or task-based contracts, as well as seasonal or casual work, including day labour.
+Short-term contracts; renewable contracts.
+Fixed-term, project, or task-based contracts are contractual employment arrangements between one employer and one employee characterised by a limited duration or a pre-specified event to end the contract.
+Casual work is the engagement of workers on a very short term or on an occasional and intermittent basis, often for a specific number of hours, days or weeks, in return for a wage set by the terms of the daily or periodic work agreement.